daferro/Q2DTor/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## About Q2DTor
+## About _Q2DTor_

     Name of the Program: Q2DTor
     Program Version : 1.1
     Program Version Date: March 20, 2019

-    Manual Version Date: March 20, 2018
+    Manual  Version Date: March 20, 2019

-Q2DTor is a program designed to calculate partition functions and thermodynamic properties of molecular systems with two or more torsional modes.
+_Q2DTor_ is a program designed to calculate partition functions and thermodynamic properties of molecular systems with two or more torsional modes.
 It allows calculating rotational-vibrational (or rovibrational) partition functions and thermodynamic functions by the multistructural harmonic oscillator (MS-HO) and the Extended Two-Dimensional Torsion (E2DT) methods.
 If the molecule has more than two torsions, the program treats only two of them as torsions, with the others harmonic.
-Q2DTor has to be executed in several steps, each one of them performing a different task.
+_Q2DTor_ has to be executed in several steps, each one of them performing a different task.
 With this 'step-by-step' procedure the user can check the output file after a given task (and before proceeding to the next one).

 ## Version information

-### version 1.1
+### Version 1.1

 List of known bugs and changes/additions in version 1.1:
 - Important: